Mateusz369/DE_project/README.md

 Created as a Data Engineering portfolio project.
 Designed and implemented scalable, high-throughput data pipelines for processing and analyzing large-scale New York City traffic datasets.
-Leveraged Python, SQL, PySpark, Apache Airflow, and Databricks to enable reliable ingestion, robust transformations, and optimized querying for analytics and data modeling.
+Leveraged Python, SQL, PySpark, Apache Airflow, and Databricks to enable reliable ingestion, efficient transformations, and optimized querying for analytics and data modeling.

 ## About the project

-It is recommended to view this project on this website (as embedded HTML code) for better readability, however Github repository with full code is available here - LINK.

 This repoistory is build based on different kind of real data from [NYC_OpenData](https://data.cityofnewyork.us/browse?sortBy=most_accessed&utf8=%E2%9C%93) public data source.

-Each project can be presented and run in a production environment depending on technologies used - details below.
+Each part can be presented and run in a production environment depending on technologies used - details below.

 ## Type of Data & Main Technologies used